michalShawat/Stenography-project/Stegosploit paper/README.md

 the term "Stegosploit" was coined by cyber security researcher Saumil Shah in his paper "Exploit Delivery via Steganography and Polyglots".

 ## Recommendation
-Read Saumil Shah's paper "Exploit Delivery via Steganography and Polyglots" can be found [here](http://stegosploit.info/)
+1. Read Saumil Shah's paper "Exploit Delivery via Steganography and Polyglots" can be found [here](http://stegosploit.info/)
+2. Work in Linux operating system

 ## Folders
 Stegosploit Toolkit is the toolkit of the paper.